miker704/Strife/patch_V5_notes.md

     - Added and changed svg icons for channel drop down modal.
     - Added more aria and accessibility options for friends tabs on home page header nav bar in friends home page.
     - Updates to Channel nav bar container.js
+    - Updates to svg icons in Channel nav bar.jsx